Vision, Ambition and Talent.

 Students applying to the BMS are required to supply a portfolio of written, visual, and/or digital materials.

-UBC Okanagan’s Bachelor of Media Studies (BMS) is a multidisciplinary degree that trains students to be leaders in innovation and social entrepreneurship.
+The BMS is a multidisciplinary degree that trains students to be leaders in innovation and social entrepreneurship.
 Courses prepare students for careers in industry, non-profit and governmental sectors, as graphic designers, mobile application developers, game designers and multi-media producers.

 - MDST 310 – Mobile Application Design